 If you store the backup data on a separate machine, and that machine is not as busy the machine hosting the database server, you can offload some postprocessing work (the apply-log phase) to that separate machine.
-Section 13.2, "Apply-Log Operations"
+Apply-log Operation

 There is always a performance tradeoff between doing the apply-log phase immediately after the initial backup (makes restore faster), or postponing it until right before the restore (makes backup faster).
 In an emergency, restore performance is the most important consideration.
 Thus, the more crucial the data is, the more important it is to run the apply-log phase immediately after the backup.
-Either combine the backup and apply-log phases on the same server by specifying the backup-and-apply-log option, or perform the fast initial backup, transfer the backup data to another server, and then perform the apply-log phase using one of the options from Section 13.2, "Apply-Log Operations".
+Either combine the backup and apply-log phases on the same server by specifying the backup-and-apply-log option, or perform the fast initial backup, transfer the backup data to another server, and then perform the apply-log phase using one of the options from Apply-log Operation.

-7.2 Optimizing Restore Performance
+11.2 Optimizing Restore Performance